 Pension

-Part-time and pension funds: Watch out for those retirement gaps!
+Part-time and pension funds: Mind the retirement gap!

 Share on Facebook Share on Twitter Share on LinkedIn Share on Xing Share by email

 More and more people are working part-time in Switzerland.
-But working less has an outsized impact on retirement savings.
-If you don’t actively manage your retirement, you could end up with a massive gap.
-For this reason, individual retirement accounts are becoming more and more important.
+Reduced working hours also have an impact on the pension fund due to the lower salary: If you don’t actively look after your retirement provision, you risk a massive pension gap.
+This makes private pension provision all the more important.

 Until recently it was primarily mothers who went from full to part-time.
 Today that’s changed.
-Besides childcare, there are many reasons why people work part-time, such as a time-intensive hobby, doing volunteer work, developing a side gig into a more serious venture or just maintaining a healthy work-life balance.
+In addition to looking after children and caring for family members, there are many other reasons for working part-time, such as a time-intensive hobby, doing volunteer work, developing a side gig into a more serious venture or just maintaining a healthy work-life balance.
 There has likely never been a time when so many people have had the privilege of planning their days however they like.

 Working part-time in Switzerland